mydaytrip/partner-api/source/includes/trip-api.md

 lastName         | string                       | Last name of the passenger - required for the lead passenger. phone            | string                       | Phone number of the passenger - required for the lead passenger.
 Include country prefix. email            | string                       | Email of the passenger - required for the lead passenger. birthday         | integer                      | Birthday of the passenger - required for the lead passenger.
-Unix epoch timestamp in seconds. childSeatType    | string                       | Requested child seat type for a passenger of type "Child".
+UNIX epoch timestamp in seconds. childSeatType    | string                       | Requested child seat type for a passenger of type "Child".
 Must match one of offered child seat types from `availableChildSeatTypes` of the trip option you are booking.